HiyamaCity/HiyamaCity/README.md

 # **Hiyama City**
-## a fantasy and story role playing plugin for Minecraft
+## a fantasy and real life role playing plugin for Minecraft

 ### Inhaltsverzeichnis